 Once again Human Error Publishing will create the SPOKEN WORD Stage, which is located at the back left of the festival when coming from the main gate.
 Look for the signs.
 Once again the festival’s line-up will be a part of the 100 Thousands Poets for Change going on around the world.
 Each half-hour new writers will present their work with over 40 writers present throughout the weekend.
 You can view and print the schedule before coming so you are sure to hear your favorite writers and there will also be a book store of all the writers publications in the Word stage area.
 We’re looking forward to seeing you there.

-Bio’s are below for the writers we have so far, incredible group of writers taking part in the 2018 Festival:
+Bio’s are below for the incredible group of writers who took part in the 2018 Festival:

 Doug Anderson – is the author of the poetry collections, The Moon Reflected Fire and Blues for Unemployed Secret Police, as well as the play, Short Timers, and the memoir, Keep Your Head Down: Vietnam, the Sixties, and a Journey of Self-Discovery.
 His awards include a Pushcart Prize and a Kate Tufts Discovery Award, in addition to grants and fellowships from the Academy of American Poets, the Massachusetts Artists Foundation, the Massachusetts Cultural Council, Poets & Writers, National Endowment for the Arts, and the MacDowell Colony.4